Gareth Widdop

-Gareth Edward Widdop (born 12 March 1989) is an English professional rugby league footballer who plays as a or for the Halifax Panthers in the RFL Championship.
+Gareth Edward Widdop (born 12 March 1989) is an English former professional rugby league footballer who played as a or for the Halifax Panthers in the RFL Championship.

+He is now assistant coach for Huddersfield RUFC.

 Widdop played at club level for the Melbourne Storm and the St. George Illawarra Dragons in the National Rugby League, and for the Warrington Wolves and the Castleford Tigers in the Super League.
 He won the 2012 NRL Grand Final with Melbourne and has played for the World All Stars.

 He made 29 representative appearances for England, ranking as the side's second-highest points scorer, and made 4 appearances for Great Britain.

 Early life

 Born and brought up in Halifax, Yorkshire, Widdop played his junior rugby for King Cross before moving to Melbourne, Australia with his family at the age of 17 where he was educated at Bayside Secondary College.

 As a teenager, Widdop went to the 2006 NRL Grand Final, and continued to play in the Melbourne Rugby League for Altona Roosters under his father Gary.
 He was introduced to the Storm by Dean Lance, and was taken into the Storms Academy U18 program by Paul Bramley the High Performance Manager at the time, he went on to represent Victoria Under 18s team, and the Australian Affiliated U18 Schoolboys and he eventually signed for Melbourne Storm's Under 20s team.

 On 2 September 2009, Widdop was named on the interchange bench in the 2009 NYC Team of the Year.
 In the 2009 NYC Grand Final against the Wests Tigers NYC Team, Widdop scored the match winning try and goal in the 24–22 win.
 Widdop was named the Storms' NYC player of the year in 2009.